 American Medical Association Action

 In 1956 the American Medical Association voted to define alcoholism as a medically treatable disease.
 Because of that such treatment by physicians would become eligible for payment from third parties.
 That is, insurance companies.
 The decision was not made on the basis of an analysis of the scientific evidence.
-Instead, it was made on self-serving economic grounds.26 Jellineck justified this by saying that a disease is anything that doctors choose to call a disease.27 However, Dr. Jeffrey Schaler argues that “simply calling alcoholism a disease does not make it one.”28
+Instead, it was made on self-serving economic grounds.26 Jellineck justified this by saying that a disease is anything that doctors choose to call a disease.27 Yet Dr. Jeffrey Schaler argues that “simply calling alcoholism a disease does not make it one.”28

-Dr. David Rudy points out that
+Dr. David Rudy points out this.

-“like most of us, physicians make errors.
+“[L]ike most of us, physicians make errors.
 For example, Benjamin Rush, the father of American psychiatry, viewed ‘negritude’ [having black skin as an African or African American] as a special type of leprosy.
 Rush also viewed lying, murdering, and minority group dissent as mental illnesses.
 It is also interesting that Rush is responsible for the ‘first clearly developed modern conception of alcoholism [which he considered a disease].
 At various later dates American physicians have viewed drug addiction, hyperactivity, suicide, obesity, crime, violence, political dissent, and child abuse as worthy of disease labels and hence treatment by physicians.”29

 Nevertheless, defining alcoholism as a disease was a bonanza that quickly poured billions of dollars into the pockets of physicians, hospitals and pharmaceutical companies.
 And it does so today.
 In short, many people’s jobs and income depend on the belief that alcoholism is a disease.30